 7. Pocahontas And John Smith Look At Each Other

+The romance between Pocahontas and John Smith is one that has captivated fans since the film’s release.
 Due to how the voice recording was done, Pocahontas’ voice actor Irene Bedard never actually got to meet John’s actor Mel Gibson in person.
+They didn’t even get to meet at the premiere of the film!

 8. Pocahontas And Meeko